endeepak/endeepak.github.io/source/_posts/2015-10-19-soft-delete-and-unique-constraint.markdown

 categories: database patterns
 ---

-This post describes a working solution for having unique constraint at DB level for a table with soft deleted rows.
+This post describes a robust solution and other alternatives for having unique constraint at DB level for a table with soft deleted rows.

 ## Problem Context

-The system identifies the users by their mobile number.
-Users are soft deleted by setting `deleted` column value as `1`.
-A new user can register in with same mobile number as previously deactivated user (The mobile numbers can be recycled by telecoms operators).
-The unique check at application are susceptible to fail in case of concurrent requests, hence we needed unique constraint at DB to ensure integrity of data.
+The system identifies the users by their mobile number and hence mobile number must be unique across users.
+The users are soft deleted in the system by updating column `deleted = 1`.
+A new user can register in with same mobile number as previously deactivated user (since mobile numbers are recycled by telecoms).
+The unique check at application are susceptible to fail in case of concurrent requests, unique constraint is needed at DB to ensure integrity of data.

 <!-- More -->